 That's it!
-You will occasionally experience problems when working in teams about merge conflict and being behind the remote branch, to insure that it doesnt occur too often, make sure you allways pull from the remote repository before making any changes.
-This will insure that you are up to speed before commiting any changes.
+You will occasionally experience problems when working in teams about merge conflict and being behind the remote branch, to insure that it doesn't occur too often, make sure you always pull from the remote repository before making any changes.
+This will insure that you are up to speed before committing any changes.

 git pull --all

-#Or you can be more spesific about branch
+#Or you can be more specific about branch

 git pull origin master